 Students in the middle years need help with online research skills including finding, evaluating, communicating and reflecting on information.

-Related: Rules and policies page, containing the Assessment Policy Booklets.
+Related: Policies page, containing the Assessment Policy Booklets.

 Starting high school is a time of new experiences as your child adjusts to a new school, makes new friends and gets used to having different teachers and classrooms for each subject.